Have a look at who will share their blues spirit with you during the Big City Blues classes. A nice mix of local and international blues talents!

 Genia’s dancing story begun when she was 6 years old.
 She is a lindy hop and blues dancer from Kyiv, Ukraine.
 She likes to learn, teach and explore.
 Really appreciates the process of teaching, working with people, sharing energy and ideas.
 On the classes mostly works on discovering body motion, body control, joy of listening to music and being moved by music.

 Helena Kanini Kiiru (HR)

-Helena Kanini Kiiru is a young dancer and teacher based in Zagreb, Croatia.
+Helena Kanini Kiiru (@kaninikiiru) is a young dancer and teacher from Zagreb, Croatia, currently based in Amsterdam.

 Her enthusiasm for music and dancing has been evident since her childhood when she started playing piano at the age of 7.
 Having Kenyan roots in her family, Helena has always been exposed to African music, which stimulated her sensibility for the rhythm.
 Very soon she started developing an interest towards dances like Hip Hop, House and Dancehall.
 After 8 years of exploring various Street dance styles, she saw African American Jazz dancing and immediately felt that it speaks to her on a very deep level.

 Helena is currently on a mission to spread her aspiration and passion for African American Jazz dancing in hopes of contributing to its existence and development.
 Her huge wish is to connect Jazz and Street dance communities and bring this dance to street jams and clubs, and we feel so honoured to have her sharing her energy with us at Big City Blues!